-- 30E.03 (1) The superintendent may, for the purposes of complying with the agreement prescribed in section 30E.02, instruct the Insurance Corporation of British Columbia to inscribe the statement "W" on the face of a driver's licence if the superintendent is satisfied that - (a) the licence is a class 1, 2, 3 or 4 licence, and - (b) the applicant for or holder of the licence - (i) has epilepsy, - (ii) has diabetes mellitus that requires insulin, or - (iii) has a hearing impairment such that the average of the quietest sound at 500, 1 000 and 2 000 hertz that he or she can hear in his or her best ear, with or without a hearing aid, is greater than 40 decibels. - (2) The superintendent may instruct the Insurance Corporation of British Columbia to remove the statement "W" from a driver's licence if the superintendent is satisfied that the holder of the licence does not have any of the conditions referred to in subsection (1) (b). - (3) The Insurance Corporation of British Columbia must comply with an instruction of the superintendent given under subsection (1) or (2). [en.
-B.C.
-Reg.
-239/2013.]
+- 30E.03 (1) The superintendent may, for the purposes of complying with the agreement prescribed in section 30E.02, instruct the Insurance Corporation of British Columbia to inscribe the statement "W" on the face of a driver's licence if the superintendent is satisfied that - (a) the licence is a class 1, 2, 3 or 4 licence, and - (b) the applicant for or holder of the licence - (i) has epilepsy, - (ii) has diabetes mellitus that requires insulin, or - (iii) has a hearing impairment such that the average of the quietest sound at 500, 1 000 and 2 000 hertz that the person can hear in the person's best ear, with or without a hearing aid, is greater than 40 decibels. - (2) The superintendent may instruct the Insurance Corporation of British Columbia to remove the statement "W" from a driver's licence if the superintendent is satisfied that the holder of the licence does not have any of the conditions referred to in subsection (1) (b). - (3) The Insurance Corporation of British Columbia must comply with an instruction of the superintendent given under subsection (1) or (2).